MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Get-Help.md

 ### -Component

-Displays commands with the specified component value, such as "Exchange."
+Displays commands with the specified component value, such as **Exchange**.
 Enter a component name.
 Wildcard characters are permitted.

-This parameter has no effect on displays of conceptual ("About_") help.
+This parameter has no effect on displays of conceptual (**About_**) help.

 ```yaml
 Type: String[]